The \'etale local structure of algebraic stacks: Introduction

-We prove that every linearly reductive group scheme $G\to S$ is \'etale-locally embeddable (\Cref{C:linred-etale-loc-embeddable}) and canonically an extension of a finite flat tame group scheme by a smooth linearly reductive group scheme with connected fibers $G^0_\sm$ (\Cref{T:char-of-lin-reductive-groups}).
+We prove that every linearly reductive group scheme $G\to S$ is \'etale-locally embeddable (\Cref{C:lin-red-groups}) and canonically an extension of a finite flat tame group scheme by a smooth linearly reductive group scheme with connected fibers $G^0_\sm$ (\Cref{T:char-of-lin-reductive-groups}).
 If $S$ is of equal characteristic, then $G$ is canonically an extension of a finite \'etale tame group scheme by a linearly reductive group scheme $G^0$ with connected fibers.
 In equal positive characteristic, $G^0$ is of multiplicative type and we say that $G$ is nice.
 We also prove that if $(S,s)$ is henselian and $G_s\to \Spec \kappa(s)$ is linearly reductive, then there exists an embeddable linearly reductive group scheme $G\to S$ extending $G_s$ (\Cref{P:deformation-linearly-reductive}).